Our Verdict

 Common questions about this comparison

-The COWSAR boasts a significantly larger 95oz (2.8L) water tank, reducing the frequency of refills, especially useful for higher volume use.
-The Gemilai has a smaller, though still respectable, 57oz (1.7L) capacity.
+The COWSAR boasts a substantial 95oz (approximately 2.8L) water reservoir, minimizing the frequency of refills.
+The Gemilai has a 57oz (1.7L) tank.

 Explore Other Categories